lakshyarao22/alexa/Raspberry-Pi-Quick-Start-Guide.md

 A database is required to read and store records that the SDK requires.
 In this guide the values are pre-populated.

-Locale is set to US English by default in the sample JSON, however, British English (en-GB) and German (de-DE) are supported.
+The locale is set to US English by default in the sample JSON, however, British English, (en-GB), German (de-DE) and Indian English (en-IN) are supported.
 Feel free to test each language.

 ### 3.3 Obtain a refresh token